General Order No. 11 (1862): Historical views and assessments

-Historians have generally been critical of Grant and his General Orders No. 11.
+Historians have generally been critical of Grant and his General Order No. 11.
 Scholars have offered unique perspectives of Grant's controversial order, at a time when the Civil War had taken on a different nature.

 In 1951, historian Bertram Korn said Grant's General Order No. 11 order was part of a pattern by Grant.
 "This was not the first discriminatory order [Grant] had signed ... he was firmly convinced of the Jews' guilt and was eager to use any means of ridding himself of them."

 In 1981, historian William S. McFeely said: "Grant was fed up with the cotton speculators and the greedy suppliers of goods to his armies, but rather than attack the entire voracious horde, which included an astonishing number of entrepreneurs---Among them Charles A. Dana and Roscoe Conkling, for example---Grant singled out the Jews.
 The ancient stereotype of the grasping trader was invoked; once again a frustrated man chose the age-old scapegoat."
 McFeely mentioned General James H. Wilson who served under Grant.
 Wilson said Grant's General Order No. 11 was related to Grant's difficulties with his own father, Jesse Root Grant.
 Wilson recounted, "He [Jesse Grant] was close and greedy.
 He came down into Tennessee with a Jew trader that he wanted his son to help, and with whom he was going to share the profits.
 Grant refused to issue a permit and sent the Jew flying, prohibiting Jews from entering the line."
 Wilson felt that Grant could not deal with the "lot of relatives who were always trying to use him" and perhaps attacked those he saw as their counterpart: opportunistic traders who were Jewish.

 In 2001, historian Jean Edward Smith said: "December 1862 was the low point of Grant's Civil War career.
 In addition to his own and Sherman's aborted attempts to take Vicksburg, on December 17, Grant issued an order that would stain his reputation forever.
 In one of the most blatant examples of state-sponsored anti-Semitism in American history, Grant expelled all members of the Jewish faith from the Department of the Tennessee."